shaik1002/biggitlabbomb/doc/user/project/integrations/webhook_events.md

 - The access level of a user changes.
 - The expiration date for user access is updated.
 - A user is removed from the group.
-- A user requests access to the group.
-- An access request is denied.

 ### Add member to group